ninabarzh/ipa/content/en/docs/take-back-power/what.md

 You can do this right now, without any tools:

 - Have you noticed anything strange?
 Sudden battery drain?
 Settings changing themselves?
 Apps you didn’t open?
 - Are you getting unexpected login alerts or 2FA texts?
-Check email inboxes and phone notifications—don’t delete them yet.
+Check email inboxes and phone notifications, don’t delete them yet.
 - Do some apps feel “off”?
 Messages marked read when you didn’t read them?
 Calendar entries you didn’t make?
 - Has your abuser ever had your passwords or access to your devices?
-If yes, assume they might still have *some* access—even if you're no longer together.
+If yes, assume they might still have *some* access, even if you're no longer together.

 These clues are enough to start investigating more deeply.